Do you want to change the language in WordPress but have no idea how? This guide demonstrates how to accomplish that.

 - After installing the plugin, click the Activate button to enable it on your WordPress site.

-How to Change the Language in WordPress Frontend Using GTranslate Plugin
+Step 2: Change the Language from WordPress Frontend Using the GTranslate Plugin

 - After you’ve activated the plugin, ensure you’re signed in to your WordPress site’s backend as an administrator.
 Then, hover your mouse cursor on Settings on the left pane and select GTranslate from the displayed options.